Sterling Betancourt: Nostalgia steel band

+In 2025, Betancourt was commissioned to write a new arrangement on his TASPO Story composition, to be performed at the Southbank Centre 75 years after his 1951 on the South Bank for the Festival of Britain.
+To be performed posthumously in July 2026 as part of a steel pan festival on the South Bank, the work is written for a specially commissioned festival band of steel pan performers.

+Death

+Betancourt died on 3 June 2026, at the age of 96.

 Awards

-Honours and awards that Betancourt has received include: in 1993 Trinidad and Tobago’s Scarlet Ibis award.
+Honours and awards that Betancourt received included: in 1993 Trinidad and Tobago’s Scarlet Ibis award.
 A University of East London Honorary Fellowship in 1996, a membership of the FRSA for his commitment in promoting steelpan culture throughout the United Kingdom, and pioneering steelpan projects in English schools and in the same year, the New York Sunshine Award.

-He was appointed as a Member of the Most Excellent Order of the British Empire in the New Year Honours 2002 "for services to the steel band movement".
+Betancourt was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the New Year Honours 2002 "for services to the steel band movement".
 In 2004 he received a Fellowship of the Royal Society, in 2006 a Pantrinbago Pioneer award, in 2010 Pan Jazz Life Time Achievement, 2011 Pan Trinbago Commemorative Plaque for Life Time Achievement.

 In 2012, on the occasion of the Trinidad and Tobago Independence Jubilee celebrations, he was a recipient of one of the Arts awards recognising citizens who made a positive contribution to the promotion and development of Trinidad and Tobago in the United Kingdom during the past 50 years, given at a gala dinner in London hosted by High Commissioner Garvin Nicholas.

 In February 2018, Sterling Betancourt recorded his latest calypso, "Brexit Bacchanal Story", with Dik Cadbury singer/guitar/bass guitar/violin, Tamla Batra on steelpan and piano and Betancourt on steel drum and percussion.